NOG 2021 To Host To Government, IOCs, And Industry Stakeholders Safely And In Person This July 2021 - Africa.com

 The event is attended by both local and international stakeholders in the oil and gas sector.
 Speakers at this year’s event include; The Minister of State for Petroleum Resources, Federal Republic of Nigeria, H.E.
 Dr Timipre Sylva, Mele Kolo Kyari, Group Managing Director, NNPC, Engr Simbi Wabote, Executive Secretary, Nigerian Content Development & Monitoring Board and over 80 CEOs/Directors of leading International and Indigenous Oil and Gas companies with attendance from more than 25 countries.

-In recognition of excellence in Nigeria’s oil and gas industry, dmg Nigeria Events will also reward outstanding organizations and individuals in the industry at the annual oil and gas awards gala dinner.
-Award nominations are open, all members of the industry are invited to submit their nominations at nogevent.com/award or email NOGEnq@dmgevents.com.
+In recognition of excellence in Nigeria’s oil and gas industry, dmg Nigeria Events will also reward outstanding organisations and individuals in the industry at the annual oil and gas awards gala dinner.
+Award nominations are open, all members of the industry are invited to submit their nomination at nogevent.com/award or email NOGEnq@dmgevents.com.

 For more information please visit our website https://www.nogevent.com/